 Declaration

 I confirm the information I have provided in this form is, to the best of my knowledge, true and complete.
+I am not taking a tax-free lump with the intention of significantly increasing pension contributions to another pension scheme.
 I understand I will be wholly and personally liable for any tax charges and penalties imposed by HMRC if the information I have provided is found to be incorrect.